mgarod/Big_Data_Projects/readme.md

+Big Data Project #1 - collaborator.net
+CSCI 493.71, Spring 2016
+Professor Lei Xie

+# Authors
+- Michael Garod
+- Ryan Kallicharran

-# Runtime Instructions
+## Runtime Instructions

-1. Navigate to path/Prog/Data
+1. Navigate to path/Prog/Data and run 'python DataGenerators.py' (Optional)
-2. Run 'python DataGenerators.py'
-3. Navigate to path/Prog
+2. Navigate to path/Prog and run 'python Main.py'

-4. Run 'python Main.py'
+## Databases
+This project uses Cassandra and Neo4j.
+The program requires that an instance of each database is running locally before execution.

-## Headers
+## CSV Headers
 Here are examples of CSV headers.
 Each line represents a CSV file

 User_id, first name, last name